 Milan is a city where design knows no boundaries between fashion and architecture.
 In 2026, the lobbies of Milanese hotels and fashion house HQs look like runways.
-We explore the 'Couture Furniture' phenomenon: reception desks 'dressed' in leather, velvet, and tweed, using hardware reminiscent of bag elements, and collaborations between furniture brands and Fashion Week.
+This article explores the 'Couture Furniture' phenomenon: reception desks 'dressed' in leather, velvet, and tweed, using hardware reminiscent of bag elements, and collaborations between furniture brands and Fashion Week.
 Discover why texture matters more than form in Milan, and how to create an interior you want to wear.

 Leather and Stitch: Haute Couture Details